blakeembrey/tslint-config-standard/README.md

 ### Help

-Many **TSLint ESLint Rules** are incomplete.
-The required missing rules are currently commented out in [`tslint.js`](tslint.js).
-If you get a chance, consider contributing some improvements to the rules.
+Many [**TSLint ESLint Rules**](https://github.com/buzinas/tslint-eslint-rules#rules-copied-from-the-eslint-website) are incomplete and can use your help!

 ## License